ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'pub_keys_repo'.
 This parameter is not relevant for this application profile, since the Group Manager always acts as repository of the group members' authentication credentials.

 * 'group_policies'.
-A Client that is interested in the specific policies used in a group, but that does not know them or cannot become aware of them before joining that group SHOULD support this parameter.
+A Client that is interested in the specific policies used in a group, but that does not know them or cannot become aware of them before joining that group, SHOULD support this parameter.

 * 'peer_roles'.
 A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated with each authentication credential.